 - Identify disparities in prevalence, characteristics and age of diagnosis across demographic groups, including two large racial/ethnic groups unique to the area – Somali and Hmong children.

 - Share findings of the project data to improve services for children with ASD and intellectual disabilities in their communities.

 This project builds on earlier ICI work that estimated the prevalence of ASD among Somali and non-Somali children in Minneapolis, which was the largest project to date to look at the number and characteristics of Somali children with ASD in any U.S. community.
-The findings of that project, released in 2013, showed notable differences in ASD prevalence and co-occurring conditions, such as intellectual disability, between children from different ethnic groups.
+The findings of that project, published in 2014, showed notable differences in the prevalence of co-occurring intellectual disability with ASD between children from different ethnic groups.
 This new project looks more closely at some of those differences among children in the broader two county area.